Trips

 Light pole decorations

 We were happy to get on the bus back to our hotel.
 Our tour of Jerusalem had so many historical sites, all jumbled together, it is difficult to see any continuity.
-I feel like I was there but it has no impact.
+We feel like we were there, but it has little or no impact.

 Sign for the restaurant where we had dinner